Azure/azure-sdk/docs/cpp/implementation.md

 * `all` to run all three targets

 Include other targets as they appear useful during the development process.

-> TODO: Should we advise using valgrind, cppcheck, or other analysis tools (static or dynamic)?

 {% include requirement/MUST id="cpp-tooling-cmake-settings1" %} use hidden visibility when building dynamic libraries.
 For CMake: